Skip To Main Content

 The Cambridge Community Safety Partnership meets regularly throughout the year to help keep Cambridge safe.

-It brings together colleagues from the city and county councils, police, fire and probation services, transport police and health, as well as local business, voluntary and higher education organisations.
+It brings together the city and county councils, police, fire and probation services, transport police and health, as well as local business, voluntary and higher education organisations.

 The partnership looks at what community safety issues people in Cambridge are experiencing, such as antisocial behaviour or specific types of crime, and decides what actions to take to prevent or deal with these issues together.